Corrective Diffusion Language Models: Towards Corrective Behavior

-The first term corresponds to standard masked reconstruction and preserves the model’s denoising capability, which is necessary for rewriting tokens during iterative refinement.
-The second term introduces explicit supervision on corrupted-but-visible tokens, requiring the model to recognize and downweight incorrect content.
-Together, these two terms train the model to both generate plausible replacements and identify which positions require editing.
-This supervision signal is absent in conventional masked diffusion training and is critical for inducing the error-aware confidence and targeted refinement behavior characteristic of a CDLM.
+where $\ell_i$ denotes the per-token cross-entropy loss.
+The expectation is taken over the stochastic corruption process, including both mask sampling and uniform replacement.

+The first term preserves the standard denoising capability of MDLMs.
+The second term introduces explicit supervision on incorrect but visible tokens whenever uniform replacement is applied, encouraging the model to assign lower confidence to unreliable content.

-We note that related work such as Generalized Interpolating Discrete Diffusion (GIDD)~\citep{rutte2025generalized} also employs mixtures of absorbing noise and uniform noise corruption, and observes improved robustness and self-correction during generation.
-However, GIDD is primarily motivated by generalizing the diffusion framework and improving generation quality.
-In contrast, our work builds on the masked diffusion paradigm adopted by recent large diffusion language models such as LLaDA~\citep{nie2025largelanguagediffusionmodels}, and explicitly studies corrective behavior under iterative refinement.
-While masked diffusion decoding restricts updates to masked or remasked positions and treats other tokens as fixed conditioning context (see Algorithm~\ref{alg:confidence_refinement} in Appendix~\ref{app:algo_iter}), GIDD’s sampling procedure implicitly updates all token positions through successive diffusion steps.
-This difference in update semantics enables localized, in-place editing in masked diffusion models, rather than holistic sequence updates.
+Related work such as Generalized Interpolating Discrete Diffusion ~\citep{rutte2025generalized} also combines absorbing and uniform noise corruption, but is primarily motivated by improving general generation quality.
+In contrast, our work adopts the masked diffusion paradigm and focuses on inducing corrective behavior under localized, iterative refinement.
+Implementation details of the corruption process and a more detailed comparison are provided in Appendix~\ref{app:algo_iter}.